Web3bazaar/testnet-contracts/README.md

-## 👷 How to test the Web3 Bazaar in Mumbai testnet
+## 👷 How to test the Web3 Bazaar?

->Note: Make sure to connect your wallet to Mumbai test network.
+>Note: Make sure to connect your wallet to an available test network.
 There won't be any costs associated with any transaction or fees you'll be paying interacting with the contracts below

 ### 0- Fund your wallet with native tokens